ArbitrumFoundation/docs/docs/token-circulating-supply.md

 ### What is the current circulating supply

-As of March 7 2024, the above formula results in the following total circulating supply
+As of March 7 2024, the above formula results in 1.527 billion tokens total circulating supply
 ```
 OCL Team Tokens in Circulation = 0
 OCL Investor Tokens in Circulation = 0